-• Verify that in fulfilling the READ command, the DUT used the original value for MaxRecvDataSegmentLength of 1024.
+- Verify that if the DUT sent a Reject PDU, it has a reason code of 0x09 to indicate the invalid ITT/TTT. - Verify that in fulfilling the READ command, the DUT used the original value for MaxRecvDataSegmentLength of 1024.

-Possible Problems: There is no requirement that the target timeout and transmit Reject when the Text Request is not received in a timely fashion.
-Most targets that will timeout in this scenario will do so in under 2 minutes.
-If the device does not timeout, this item is not testable.
+Possible Problems: There is no requirement that the target timeout when the Text Request is not received in a timely fashion.
+If the device does not send Reject, the result of this test is "Not Supported".